numrahq/fullstack-test-backend/README.md

 # fullstack-test
-Take Home Test for fullstack candidates
+> Take Home Test for fullstack candidates to Autonifai